 The bones of our orofacial anatomy — including our mandible (lower jaw) and palate (roof of mouth)— can be impacted by muscle movements and oral habits.
-That’s why thumb sucking is so detrimental to oral development.
+That’s why thumb-sucking is so detrimental to oral development.
 If your child has a tongue-tie, it could potentially impact the overall growth patterns of their mouth as they age.

 It’s important to take your baby to a medical or dental provider if you suspect that they have a tongue-tie.
-However, if your baby is having difficulty feeding or latching, it’s best to see your pediatrician and/or lactation consultant as soon as possible.
+However, if your baby is having difficulty feeding or latching, it’s best to see your pediatrician, dentist and/or lactation consultant as soon as possible.
 They can confirm whether your baby has a tongue-tie or if their fussiness is due to something else.

-Pediatricians or lactation consultants will usually refer you to a pediatric dentist or even an ENT for the treatment.
+Pediatricians or lactation consultants will usually refer you to a dentist or even an ENT for the treatment.